 In 1971, Mattie Tabron, Chief Radiation Therapy Technologist, made a request to Dr. Ulrich K. Henschke (Chairman, Department of Radiation Therapy at Freedman's Hospital) and Dr. Marion Mann (Dean, College of Medicine) regarding the development of a Bachelor's of Science degree in Radiation Therapy.
 The curriculum was designed specifically to enhance student's professional knowledge in liberal arts, radiation therapy, and ethical reasoning.
 The program offering a BS degree in Radiation Therapy with minors in Science, Business, and Education was approved in 1972.
 The program was the first of its kind in the United States, offering a BS degree in Radiation Therapy.
-Nationally board-certified graduates are employed in the majority of the Radiation Therapy facilities in Washington, DC, Maryland, Virginia, as well as other states in the US and around the world.
+Nationally boardstory has been recorded opportunities for eve n greater progress and d contributions to the p profession and the community.